2021 Playford-to-the-Present (P2P) Ball

 The Playford-to-the-Present ball is hosted by Culver City English Country Dance, an affiliate of the California Dance Co-operative.
-The ball is geared toward knowledgeable English country dancers; there will be no teaching at the ball.
+The ball is geared toward knowledgeable English country dancers; there will be no teaching of figures at the ball.
 Most dances will be briefed with a walk-through and lightly prompted.
 Some advanced dances will not be briefed or prompted.
 It is assumed that all dancers are either knowledgeable with these particular dances or are experienced enough to pick up patterns on just one walk through.
 Several of the dances have complex figures that will require familiarity before the day of the ball even for very experienced dancers.

 The Pasadena Scottish Rite Cathedral is located at 150 N. Madison Avenue, Pasadena, CA 91101.
 There is free parking in the parking lot on the north side of the hall.
 The entrance to the hall is on the north side of the building.